distributed-system-analysis/run-perf/docs/source/scripts.rst

 and then 2 number in brackets, that are the source model raw value and this build raw value.

+In case the test parameters are different from the source job a `🔧` character.
+On hover it displays the diff of src and this test params.
+On click (on the character as well as anywhere in the tooltip) it pastes the raw params to system clipboard (use ``ctrl+v`` to retrieve it).
+The source result params can be retrieved via the icon next to the test name.
+Note that group results don't contain the test params, then the `🔧` icon is not displayed.

-Note I find this table the best source of the information.
+.. tip:: I find this table the best source of the information.

 Details
 -------